History of the Jews in Somalia

-The history of the Jews in Somalia refers to the historical presence of Jewish communities in the Horn of Africa country of Somalia.

-Judaism in the Somali peninsula has received little attention in the historical record.
-However, there is evidence of a Jewish presence in the area for centuries, with some members of the community openly practicing their faith and others practicing in secret.
-Many of the Jews in the area were Adenite and Yemenite Jews, who came to the region as merchants and religious service providers.
-However, a report in 1949 states that there were "no Jews left in Italian and British Somaliland".
+Jews and Judaism in the Somali peninsula have received little attention in the historical record.
+A report in 1949 states that there were "no Jews left in Italian and British Somaliland".
 While the traditional Jewry in Somalia is known, little is known about the crypto-Jews who practice their faith discreetly.

 Jewry in Somalia

 The presence of Jewish communities in Somalia has been the subject of much speculation and debate throughout history.
-Historical records suggest that a small number of Jews, estimated to be around 100-200 individuals, migrated to Somalia in the early 1900s as traders and settled in coastal towns such as Berbera, Zeila and Brava.
+A small number of Jews, estimated to be around 100-200 individuals, migrated to Somalia in the early 1900s as traders and settled in coastal towns such as Berbera, Zeila and Brava.
 However, a report by the Jewish Telegraphic Agency (JTA) published in 1949 stated that there were "no Jews left in Italian and British Somaliland".

 Yemenite Jews in Somalia

 It is believed that a wave of Yemenite Jews arrived in the Somali territories in the 1880s, and other Ottoman friendly territories around the same time when Yemenites immigrated to the Ottoman Jerusalem.
 From 1881 to 1882, a few hundred Jews left but more arrived until 1914.
 Yemenite-Somali Jews served as prominent leaders in successive Somali governments of the 1960s and 1970s.
-However, in the 1970s when Somalia joined the Arab League, many Yemenite-Somali Jews sold their businesses and emigrated.
-Today, present-day Yemenite-Somali Jews are estimated to be no more than 5 to 10 merchant families widely distributed along the coast in Benadir coast, and northern Somali cities.
+However, when Somalia joined the Arab League in the 1970s, many Yemenite-Somali Jews sold their businesses and emigrated.
+Today, present-day Yemenite-Somali Jews are estimated to be no more than five to 10 merchant families widely distributed along the coast in Benadir coast, and northern Somali cities.
 The ruins of historic Eastern Synagogues can still be found in Obbia town in Somalia, but many smaller local synagogues in towns such as Hafun, Alula and Bender-Qasim were destroyed by the Italian fascists in the 1930s.

 While the history of traditional Jewish communities in Somalia is relatively well-known, little is understood about the crypto-Jews who practiced their faith discreetly.
 The true extent of Jewish presence and influence in Somalia remains a topic of ongoing research and debate.